Ocicat? You mean a cross between an Ocelot and a domestic cat, right?

 Ocicats come in four patterns.

-The four Ocicat patterns are – Spotted, Classic Tabby, Ticked and Solid (Self and Smoke).
+The four Ocicat patterns are – Spotted tabby, Classic Tabby, Ticked Tabby and Solid (Self and Smoke).
 Sometimes as a gift a Siamese pointed kitten is born.
 Recently Ocicat breeders have confirmed the presence of the Burmese Colour Restriction (BCR) allele in Ocicats.
-Breeders believe the American Shorthair introduced BCR into Ocicats.
+After some research, some breeders believe the American Shorthair introduced BCR into Ocicats.

 GCCF and Classic Patterned Ocicats